 Do you hear that note of caution there ?
 That's because locked grooves are an inexact science, and fully expose the frailties of human fallibility.
 This is to say, they are difficult to get right.
 Therefore it's important for me to know what your expectations are before I'll agree to an order containing locked grooves, whether it's just the one you want, or multiple on a side.

-The process of creating an infinite playing groove relies on the ear, eye and hand all combining to make the perfect lift of the cutting stylus just as the start of the groove comes round to meet the end, and this ideally has to be carried out within about a 0.1 second time span.
-Yes, a tenth of a second.
+The process of creating an infinite playing groove relies on the ear, eye and hand all combining to make the perfect lift of the cutting stylus just as the start of the groove comes round to meet the end, and this ideally has to be carried out within about a 1.5 second time span.
 Wait too long to lift the cutter, and the groove will start to recut the audio already in place, creating harsh distortion.
 Lift too early, and the groove isn't completed, meaning it's unplayable.

 So, assuming that the cutting stylus completes the groove, then at the point of the groove rejoining itself, there will be an inevitable bump.
 This may take the form of a flowing, pleasing blip or it may result in a dissonant, distorted crump.
 The thing is, it's impossible to tell which it has turned out to be until after the discs has been cut.
 You can see the potential for ruined disc after ruined disc while searching for the perfect loop.

 Bearing all this in mind, and the fact I have numerous previous customers who've been fully satisfied with my efforts, 3.45RPM will cut locked grooves, but does not guarantee perfect results, and does not give refunds because "it isn't what I wanted".